ziacko/OAUpsample/README.md

 NOTE:
 - this works best when stripping pixels vertically
 - if you are rendering via OpenGL, be sure to flip the search and area textures for SMAA to account for Y-flip issues
+- the linux pre-built binary can only be run via command line for the time being